.NET HELP

 Creating Custom Wait Functions

 Sometimes, you might need a custom wait function to meet specific requirements in your code.
-For instance, you might want to create a wait function that only blocks the current task, rather than the entire thread.
+For example, you might want to create a wait function that only blocks the current task, rather than the entire thread.
 You can achieve this using async delegates.

 Here's an example of a custom wait function: